PhishPhillet/phishphillet/docs/about.md

 # What is a phish?

-Phish is the target, or victim, of a phishing campaign.
+- Phish is the target, or victim, of a phishing campaign.

-It is the mermaid guy logo of this website.
+- It is the "mermaid guy" logo of this website.

-It may be *you*!
+- It may be *you*!

 # Don't be a phish!